Professional Uses for a Massage Bolster

 How to Use a Professional Bolster

 The bolster is straightforward to use and very intuitive in terms of design and placement.
 When you're feeling strain in your head, neck, or feet, that tends to be one of the best indicators that you should grab a bolster.

 One of the key ways to make a massage more comfortable for your patient is to place the bolster under their feet when they are belly down.
 This allows you easier access to massage the lower part of their legs.

-Another great way to support the back and legs of the client is to place a bolster between their knees, helping them adjust their posture and making thing a lot more comfortable.
-This simple technique is oftentimes recommended for patients with back pain, so they can help alleviate any additional stress while they sleep.
+Another great way to support the back and legs of the client is to place a bolster between their knees, helping them adjust their posture and making things a lot more comfortable.
+This simple technique is oftentimes recommended for patients with back pain, so they can alleviate any additional stress while they sleep.

 When massaging pregnant women laying on their side, it’s nice to offer them a bolster to place between their knees and under their stomach to decrease any impact.
 Keep in mind that while bolsters offer a firm option, some pregnant patients may prefer a regular pillow, as it is a softer choice.

 Bolsters Outside of Massage

 While bolsters are primarily used in massage therapy, they can also be used for yoga practices.
 When doing a reverse child pose with toes together, knees apart folding forward, scoop the tailbone under and lean backwards on the bolster.
 This is an easy way to align the spine along the bolster -- and it also gives a phenomenal stretch after a long yoga practice.

 A bolster can have many uses as they're perfect for spreading weight and alleviating strain.
 Whether it's massage, yoga, or other physical activities, using a bolster is a great way to heighten your comfort experience.